 The regulated system under which the Company operates allows any excess or deficiency between the estimated cost of energy considered in the tariff and the actual cost incurred by the Company to be included as a compensatory adjustment, to be recovered from (or returned to) customers, at the next tariff review.
 Any excess in the cost of energy charged to customers is accrued as a credit to a deferred regulatory account in the Group's consolidated statement of financial position and carries a reduction in the next tariff review to be applied to customers.
-Similarly, any shortfall in the cost of energy charged to customers is account in the Group's consolidated statement of financial position account in the Group's consolidated statement of the deferred regulatory account in the Group's consolidated statement of the deferred regulatory account in the Group's consolidated statement of financial position and leads to an increase in the next tariff review to be recovered from customers.
+Similarly, any shortfall in the cost of energy charged to customers is accumulated as a debit balance in the deferred regulatory account in the Group's consolidated statement of financial position and leads to an increase in the next tariff review to be recovered from customers.